European initiatives

 France:

-The goal of the Collective for a France Without Hunting (CoRAC) is to abolish all forms of hunting and trapping in France and replace them with a peaceful social model of coexistence with wildlife.
-This can be achieved through adapted mechanisms that allow the successful conduct of human activities (agriculture, horticulture, forestry, communication, security, health, etc.) alongside the preservation of equally important fauna interests.
-We specialize in communicating our ideas, arguments, strategies and proposals to the public, media and political decision-makers.
+The aim of the Collective for a France without Hunting (CoRAC) is to abolish all forms of hunting and trapping in France and to replace them with a peaceful societal model of coexistence with wild animals.
+This can be achieved through adapted mechanisms that enable the successful carrying out of human activities (agriculture, vegetable growing, forestry, communication, safety, health, etc.) alongside safeguarding the equally important interests of the fauna.
+We specialise in conveying our ideas, arguments, strategies and proposals to the public, the media and political decision-makers.

 https://abolition-chasse.fr/en